ardhika23/advprog-rust-webserver/README.md

 We’ll also return some HTML for a page to render in the browser indicating the response to the end user.

+### -> Commit 4 Reflection

+We switched from if to match now that we have three cases.
+We need to explicitly match on a slice of request_line to pattern match against the string literal values; match doesn’t do automatic referencing and dereferencing like the equality method does.

+The first arm is the same as the if block from Listing 20-9.
+The second arm matches a request to /sleep.
+When that request is received, the server will sleep for 5 seconds before rendering the successful HTML page.
+The third arm is the same as the else block from Listing 20-9.

+Start the server using cargo run.
+Then open two browser windows: one for http://127.0.0.1:7878/ and the other for http://127.0.0.1:7878/sleep.
+If we enter the / URI a few times, as before, we’ll see it respond quickly.
+But if we enter /sleep and then load /, we’ll see that / waits until sleep has slept for its full 5 seconds before loading.

 </details>

 ---